top of page

 HOMELESSNESS: Homelessness was not nearly as prevalent here as was in Austin.
 We were able to comfortably walk the streets and not be confronted every block by multiple pushy (and sometimes hostile) panhandlers.
 Not that we didn't see people that looked as if they were in economic distress, and, not that people didn't occasionally stop us and ask for money, but what we didn't see were the masses of people camping under bridges, lying in every empty doorway, and filling every empty lot.
 I know San Antonio is not without its "big-city" issues, but we definitely felt far safer here than in downtown Austin.

 SIDE NOTE: Not that our hearts --and our wallets-- aren't deeply moved by the plight of the needy.
 Traveling this great country has broadened our prospective of homelessness.
 Whether caused by personal choices or economic whirlwinds, our hearts tell us that we're obligated by God to help the less fortunate, but our heads remind us that we are to be good stewards of the money with which we've been entrusted.
 So how do we bring peace between the quarreling voices from our heads and our hearts?
-Of course, we haven't formulated the perfect solution but we have found a strategy that works for us.
+Of course, we haven't formulated the perfect solution, but we have found a strategy that works for us.
 If you'd like to know more, click HERE.

 ON TO OTHER THINGS: